 - 1 cup black or pinto beans, drained and rinsed

 - 1 cup fresh or frozen corn kernels

 - ½ cup green onions (about 2 large green onions)

 - 1 teaspoon ground cumin

-- Dip a warm tortilla into the salsa and rotate it until completely coated.
-Lay the tortilla on the wax paper, and add about 1/3 cup of filling.
+- Dip a warm tortilla into the creamy salsa, and rotate it until completely coated.
+Lay the tortilla on the wax paper, and add about ⅓ cup of filling.
 Roll it up and place it in the baking dish.
 Repeat with the rest of the tortillas, lining them tightly down the center of the baking dish.
 If there’s extra filling, spread it along the sides and/or over the top.
-Spoon some of the salsa over the top of the enchiladas (you probably won’t need to use it all—save the rest for chips).
-Sprinkle the cotija or feta cheese over top.
-Bake for 10-12 minutes, or until the cheese is lightly toasted and the sauce is bubbling around the edges.
+Spoon some of the creamy salsa over the top of the enchiladas (you might not need to use it all—save the rest for chips).
+Sprinkle the Monterey Jack and feta (or queso fresco) over top.
+Bake until the cheese is lightly toasted and the sauce is bubbling around the edges, about 15 minutes.

 - Let the enchiladas cool for 5 minutes.
 Garnish with chopped cilantro.
 Serve with avocado slices and sour cream, if you wish.